VolatileDream/tasty-fare/arch.md

  - Items with no Department are in the "unknown" which is first.
  - There is a "[Trash]" department, which is last, and can not be deleted.
   - must be created with database setup.
+ - `prev` and `next` are used to make it an ordered list with easy update semantics, instead of using a position numbering scheme.

 ### Consumed (set)
  * Food.ID